-The second fastest-growing school district in the state, Perry Township Schools serves more than 16,000 students across two early learning academies, four kindergarten academies, eleven elementary schools, two middle schools, two sixth grade academies, two high schools and two alternative learning programs.
+Perry Township Schools serves nearly 16,000 students across two early childhood academies, four kindergarten academies, eleven elementary schools, two sixth grade academies, two middle schools, two high schools, and two alternative learning programs.

-As a premier school district, we are poised for additional growth.
-We welcome families from diverse cultural, ethnic, and socioeconomic backgrounds because the Perry community celebrates diversity as one of our strengths.
-We strive to provide equitable access, quality resources, and an inclusive environment to all of our students.
+We welcome families from diverse cultural, ethnic, and socioeconomic backgrounds because the Perry Township community celebrates diversity as one of our strengths.
+We strive to provide equal access, quality resources, and a welcoming environment to all of our students.

 Perry Township Schools is committed to academic excellence.
-Our partnerships with innovative educational programs, such as the National Institute for Excellence in Teaching and Project Lead the Way, facilitate real-world learning experiences that empower students to succeed in college, career, and beyond.
+Our partnership with innovative educational programs such as Project Lead the Way facilitates real-world learning experiences that empower students to succeed in college, their careers, and beyond.
 We take pride in our team of award-winning staff who continually look for individualized approaches to meet students' needs.